caseycs/argocd-helm-template/README.md

 # Quickly see how your values render into actual manifests
 uv run argocd_helm_template.py render

-# Edit values.yaml, then re-run to see the changes immediately
+# Edit parameter in values.yaml or chart version in application.yaml, then re-run to see the changes immediately
 uv run argocd_helm_template.py render

-# Compare your changes to see what actually changed
-uv run argocd_helm_template.py diff --sort
 ```

 Useful for: